-Lauren Meranda Design is a multi-disciplinary design practice specializing in projects for cultural institutions, social activism, civic engagement, and public memory through experimental media, collaborative storytelling, and interactive design for physical spaces.
+Lauren Meranda is a multi-disciplinary designer specializing in projects for cultural institutions, social activism, civic engagement, and public memory through experimental media, collaborative storytelling, and interactive design for physical spaces.
 As a designer and producer of visual culture, Lauren strives to find means by which to let public memory emerge from the stories of the people it is bound to define.
 A single story does not have to be the only one we tell.
 The projects and exhibits she works on seek to empower the individual to participate in the storytelling process and expand public memory to include previously unheard voices.
 Exhibits utilize site for the interpretation and continuation of historical narratives by linking research, education, and social engagement into an interactive designed experience.

 Lauren received her BFA in Visual Communication from Northern Illinois University in 2009.

 In 2013, Lauren received her Masters of Design (MDes) from the University of Illinois at Chicago while attending summer workshops at the UIC/HGK Basel School of Design in Basel, Switzerland.

 In addition to her professional practice, Lauren teaches design at Northeastern Illinois University and has taught courses on digital media, web design, design theory, and typography at UIC, Harrington, and Judson University.